-We are excited about the adventure that awaits your child as they enter Asa Clark Middle School for the 2021-22 school year.
-Our entire staff is dedicated to partnering with you in order for us to achieve the Pewaukee School District's mission of "Opening the Door to Each Child's Future."
-To best achieve this goal, it is important for expectations to be established and adhered to.
-It is our hope that this handbook serves as a student guide to these expectations at Asa Clark Middle School and an informational resource for parents.
+We are thrilled to embark on an exciting journey with your child as they step into Asa Clark Middle School for the 2023-2024 academic year.
+Our dedicated staff is committed to partnering with you to fulfill the Pewaukee School District's mission of "Opening the Door to Each Child's Future."
+In order to achieve this, it is crucial to establish and adhere to clear expectations.
+We believe that this handbook will serve as a valuable resource for both students and parents, outlining the guidelines and expectations at Asa Clark Middle School.

-We encourage your prompt and thorough review of this handbook.
-In addition, a "Student Handbook Signature Sheet" must be signed by each student at the beginning of the 2021-22 school year, and a checked response by parents during the yearly online registration process indicating the understanding that it is your responsibility to know and follow the rules stated in this Student/Parent Handbook.
+We kindly request that you thoroughly review this handbook in a timely manner.
+It is mandatory for each student to sign the "Student Handbook Signature Sheet" at the beginning of the school year, and parents should indicate their understanding of their responsibility to familiarize themselves with and follow the rules outlined in this Student/Parent Handbook during the yearly online registration process.

-This handbook is updated yearly to reflect changes in our expectations, Board of Education policies, and the law.
-If significant changes occur during the school year, we will keep you informed.
-If at any time you have questions about our handbook or school in general, please contact the Asa Clark Middle School office at your convenience.
-We welcome your input, communication, cooperation, and involvement during the school year.
+Please note that this handbook is updated annually to reflect changes in our expectations, Board of Education policies, and the law.
+Additionally, this handbook is not inclusive of all scenarios that occur in the school.
+School administration will respond to such scenarios using professional judgment that takes into account the best interest of students and the school community.
+Should any significant changes occur throughout the school year, we will ensure that you are promptly informed.
+If you have any questions or concerns about the handbook or any aspect of our school, please do not hesitate to contact the Asa Clark Middle School office at your convenience.
+We value your input, communication, cooperation, and involvement in your child's education.

-Once again, we look forward to the upcoming school year and continuing to provide a high quality and personalized learning experience for all students.
-We are excited about the opportunity of working with you to make our District's mission become a reality for each child.
-We hope you are as excited as we are to begin the new school year.
+Once again, we eagerly anticipate the upcoming school year and our continued commitment to providing a high-quality and personalized learning experience for all students.
+We are enthusiastic about the opportunity to work with you in bringing our district's mission to life for each and every child.
+We hope you share in our excitement as we begin this new school year.